Arous0user/reloop/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the MarketPlace e-commerce platform to production.
+This guide explains how to deploy the MarketPlace e-commerce platform to production with scalability for 200,000 products and 5,000 concurrent listings.

 ## 🚀 Deployment Architecture